PII (Age/Date) Blurring in IRI FieldShield

 Date blurring follows a format similar to age blurring but uses the a date as its input and output.
 The function supports ISO, American, and European date formats.
 Respectively, their forms are yyyy-mm-dd, mm/dd/yyyy, and dd.mm.yyyy.
 The random blur factors for these functions is in days and will change month and year if the new date is past the last day of the month or before the first.

-The blur_date function is contained within the dates library.
+The blur_date function is contained within the dates library and exposed as one of four Blurring Functions in the Data Masking rule dialog in IRI Workbench (see below).
 Its forms are:

 Function Calls